codio-content/HTML_and_CSS_II-Classes_and_IDs/.guides/content/Multiple-classes-91de.md

 <p class="box green right"> I'm in a green box on the right </p>
 ```

-With the following css :
+With the following CSS :

 ```css
 .box {